 This year, she taught her last class.

 At many schools, when an educator as beloved as Trang retires, there’s a ceremony honoring their years of work and the positive impact they’ve made.
 Because of restrictions surrounding COVID-19, Trang’s school, Beneke Elementary, couldn’t host an event.
-But through its partnership with Walden University, Trang received the heartfelt sendoff she deserved.
+But through its relationship with Walden University, Trang received the heartfelt sendoff she deserved.

 Displaying a Plaque in Her Honor